Se Habla Espanol

 Missing Multiple Teeth

 For multiple consecutive missing teeth, an implant bridge can be used.
 Like its traditional counterpart, an implant bridge consists of two dental crowns that support one or more replacement teeth between them.
 However, the key difference between the two is in their placement.
 Instead of relying on the remaining tooth structure, and implant bridge is anchored securely in place by one dental implant on either end of the gap.

 Patients with multiple nonconsecutive missing teeth could choose to replace each one individually with single tooth dental implants.
 However, a partial secured in place with several well-placed dental implants is usually much more time- and cost-effective!

 Missing All Teeth

-Full dentures meant to replace an entire row of teeth typically sit directly on the gums and rely on natural suction to stay in place, but for most people, they constantly shift.
-Click, and even fall out during speaking and eating.
+Traditional full dentures are meant to replace an entire row of teeth by sitting directly on the gums and relying on natural suction to stay in place.
+Unfortunately, for most people, they constantly shift, click, and even fall out during speaking and eating.
 With just six to eight implants, however, Dr. Doctor can anchor an implant denture to the jawbone that can be trusted to remain stable no matter what a patient is doing.

 Or, for patients with jawbones that are too thin to support regular implant dentures, Dr. Doctor can use the Teeth-in-a-Day procedure.
 This involves placing just four implants into the thickest part of the jawbone and immediately topping them with a denture, helping a patient recover a full row of teeth in a single appointment.